Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 How Quality Score works.

-Quality Score is calculated per keyword and reported on a 1-to-10 scale.
-The reported score is a summary; the three component columns are the diagnostic.
+Quality Score is calculated per keyword and claimed on a 1-to-10 scale.
+The claimed score is a summary; the three component columns are the marketing audit.
 Google describes them as follows.

 1. Expected click-through rate